 The Atlantic City Film Commission is there to make sure your permit experience is easy and painless!
 Their FREE permits require a 10 day window for approvals and the insurance certificate must be submitted with the permit application.
 After your permit application is completed, email the form back to them and they will take it from there!
 Once the permit is approved the Film Commission will email it back to you and keep a copy just in case!

 Atlantic City Film Commissioner

 A Few Filming Locations in Atlantic City

 Contact Atlantic City

 The five-mile-long promenade along the Atlantic Ocean was the first of its kind and remains the most famous boardwalk on the East Coast. and it has developed into a major tourist hub.
 Whether your project’s setting is based in today’s era or one of the distant past, the classic boardwalk feel will give you stunning ocean views and charming storefront shots.

 The Steel Pier has been a location for entertainment and amusement for generations.
 Originally built in 1898 and remodeled in 1904, the pier quickly became an exciting location for vacations.
 The carnival feel of the pier is the perfect location to capture summer activity and energy.
 The opportunity to incorporate the miles of beach and boardwalk all while sticking to one location is possible at the Steel Pier.

 Jim Whelan Boardwalk Hall

-Listed as a National Historic Landmark in 1987, the Boardwalk Hall has been the host of countless events throughout the 1900s.
+Formerly known as the Historic Atlantic City Convention Hall, the Jim Whelan Boardwalk Hall has been the host of countless events throughout the 1900s.
 The beautiful arches and stonework give a unique and grandeur impression that will only continue when you step into the giant hall.